 Patients who are considering trigger finger release surgery in Brooksville can schedule an appointment with Dr. Tarabishy, a Board-Certified Orthopedic Surgeon and a Fellow of the American Academy of Orthopaedic Surgeons.

+When it comes to orthopedic specialists, it’s important to find a highly-qualified and experienced doctor who provides world-class orthopedic care and meets your specific needs.
 At Tarabishy Orthopedics, we use our years of experience and training to provide our patients with the best orthopedic services.
 We will guide you through the assessment, surgery, and rehabilitation process, so you are assured of a full recovery.

+We offer innovative orthopedic services for patients from Spring Hill, Weeki Wachee, Hudson, Crystal River, Homosassa, and the neighbouring areas.
 Visit our Orthopedic clinic or contact us today if you have any questions.
 To learn what options best suit your medical needs, feel free to book an appointment.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.